Bealby/grandpas-pocket-watch-shop/TESTING.md

 #### Register & Non Registered Users

-- Ensure that clicking on the 'Logo' you are returned to the `Home` page.
+- Ensure that when clicking on the 'Logo' you are returned to the `Home` page.
-- Navigate through Website rigorously, ensuring 'Logo', when clicked, takes you back to the `Home` page.
+- Navigate through Website rigorously, ensuring the 'Logo', when clicked, takes you back to the `Home` page.
-- Ensure 'Repair' icon, when clicked, requires you to 'Register' if not already.
+- Ensure 'Repair' icon, when clicked, requires you to 'Register' if not already signed in.
-- Ensure 'Repair' icon, when clicked, takes you to the `Services` page when you are registered.
+- Ensure 'Repair' icon, when clicked, takes you to the `Services` page when you are a registered user.
-- Ensure 'Profile' icon, when clicked, dropdown a menu to 'Register' or 'Sign' in.
+- Ensure 'Profile' icon, when clicked, has a dropdown menu of options to `Register` or `Signin`.
-- Ensure 'Repair' icon, when clicked, takes you to the 'Register' or 'Login' page.
+- Ensure 'Repair' icon, when clicked, takes you to the `Register` or `Signin` page.
-- Ensure 'Basket' icon, when clicked, takes you to the 'Basket' page.
+- Ensure 'Basket' icon, when clicked, takes you to the `Basket` page.
-- Ensure number under 'Basket' icon, is `0` and colour `rgb(220, 149, 35, 1)`.
+- Ensure number under 'Basket' icon, is `0` and colour orange `rgb(220, 149, 35, 1)`.
-- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added and displays number accordingly.
+- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added to the basketand, and displays number accordingly.
-- When search icon is click with empty field user is redirected to `Products` page and error message is displayed.
+- When the search icon is clicked, with an empty field entry, the user is redirected to the `Products` page along with an error toast message.
 - Ensure search function work with searches made in 'Product' details and 'Product' description
 - Test various product category searches.